 At the end of the 20th century, email was still primarily used as a communication channel.
-First live chat software was launched at the beginning of the 21st century, more precisely in 2002.
-After that, it started to develop and in 2010 there was a massive growth in live chat usage.
-Since then, it’s slowly taking over the leading position in online customer support.
-In 2018 it becomes the king of the web.
-In the States only, 7% of businesses have implemented live chat plugin on their websites.
+First live chat software was launched at the beginning of the 21st century.
+After that, it started to develop and there was a massive growth in live chat usage.
+Today, live chat has become the leading digital contact method for online customers!

-Live Chat is an online application for customer service.
-It’s integrated into websites in purpose to provide support to the customers.
-They can have real-time communication with their provider in order to get the answers to their requests.
-Traditionally, for that purpose was used mobile phone or e-mail, but this is also some part of digitalization.
+Live web chat is an online application for customer service.
+It’s integrated into websites for the purpose to provide support to the customers.
+They can have real-time communication with their provider to get the answers to their requests.
+Traditionally, we used mobile phones or emails for that purpose, but new technologies opened up better and more convenient communication options.

-Chats are becoming more important every day.
-It is often presented as widgets on websites, where customers insert their credentials so that the support could recognize who they talk to.
+Chats are becoming more popular every day.
+Every business has its own way of implementing live chat on its website but they are often presented as widgets.
+Customers insert their credentials into fields generated by widgets so that the system can recognize who it talks to.
+It can also connect the information to the system customer base and give the support agent a head start!
 The interface of the widget usually looks like a classic messaging window.
 However, some live chats allow widget customization.

-After identification, the conversation between customer and support starts.
+After identification, the conversation between the customer and support starts.

-The main advantage of live chat compared to phones and e-mails is that you can see who is on your web site.
+The main advantage of live chat compared to phones and e-mails is that you can see who is on your website.
 While using phones and e-mails in customer support, allows you to get only their credentials.
-With live chat, you can see what customers’ action on your site, how much time they spend on it, where they come from etc.
+With live chat, you can see customers’ actions on your site, how much time they spend on it, where they come from, etc.

-Sales are not the only part of the business where live chat is needed.
-It’s also used for help desk and support efforts.
-Most businesses use this type of communication because it is focused on two fronts instead of only sales or support.
+One of the most popular uses of live chat is customer service.
+It’s used by many companies both as help desk and support.
+Most companies use this type of communication because it is focused on two fronts instead of only sales or only support.

 Considering support, live chat has a few advantages over e-mail.
-The communication is much faster as well as the information exchange.
+Communication is much faster as well as the information exchange.